 Non-degree seeking students

-Non-degree seeking students may enroll to take certain fall or spring courses for graduate credit when there is room in a course and with permission of the instructor.
+Non-degree seeking students may enroll to take certain fall or spring courses for graduate credit when there is room in a course.
 For non-degree seeking SPI students, permission to take the course will be granted by the academic program coordinator.
 Persons who are not currently degree-seeking students and wish to take CJP courses will be asked to submit a registration form to the academic program coordinator, including information on which course they wish to take and the reason for wanting to take the course.
 Full preparation for the course and fulfillment of all course requirements is required, in addition to regular attendance and participation.

-For certain CJP courses like the practicum and Praxis courses, “Pass” is the highest grade possible.
+For certain CJP courses, like Practicum and Praxis courses, “Pass” is the highest grade possible.
 The “Pass” grade is not factored into the overall grade point average (GPA).
-Most classes are evaluated with a standard letter grade range: A, B, C. Refer to the graduate program policy on the grading system for more information.
+Most classes are evaluated with a standard letter grade range: A, B, C. Refer to the graduate program policy on the "grading system and quality points" for more information.

 Students switching MA to GC or GC to MA